 First of all, let’s define fasting.
 Here is a generally accepted definition of fasting among Christians over the centuries.
 Fasting is a temporary renunciation of something that is in itself good, like food, in order to intensify our expression of need for something greater — namely, God and his work in our lives.

-So several things stand out in that passage.
-One is that Jesus says, “When you fast,” not “If you fast.”
-That is what I mean when I say it seems that he expects that his followers will be fasting.
-But even more clear in this passage is that Jesus insisted that our fasting not be for the sake of impressing other people.
+Even more clear in this passage is that Jesus insisted that our fasting not be for the sake of impressing other people.
 In fact, we should go out of our way, he says, as much as possible — washing our face, combing our hair — to keep other people from knowing that we are fasting.
-And that gives fasting for Christians a radically Godward focus.
-And in that sense fasting is a great test and confirmation that God is real to us, since in many situations God is the only person who knows you’re fasting.
-And the discipline can’t impress anybody, and all it can do is test whether you and God are really having a transaction here.
+That gives fasting for Christians a radically Godward focus, and in that sense fasting is a great test and confirmation that God is real to us, since in many situations God is the only person who knows you’re fasting.
+The discipline can’t impress anybody, and all it can do is test whether you and God are really having a transaction here.

 Another important passage for the meaning of Christian fasting is Matthew 9:14–17.
-Jesus compares the old pre-Christian fasting to old wineskins and the fasting that his disciples will be doing as new wine that won’t fit into the old wineskins.
+Jesus compares the old, pre-Christian fasting to old wineskins and the fasting that his disciples will be doing as new wine that won’t fit into the old wineskins.
 It blows them up.
-In other words, there is something new about Christian fasting that sets it apart from the Old Testament fasting.
+In other words, there is something new about Christian fasting that sets it apart from Old Testament fasting.
 They are not the same thing.
-So here is what he says:
+Here is what he says:

 Then the disciples of John came to him [Jesus], saying, “Why do we and the Pharisees fast, but your disciples do not fast?”
 And Jesus said to them, “Can the wedding guests mourn as long as the bridegroom is with them?
 The days will come when the bridegroom is taken away from them, and then they will fast.
 No one puts a piece of unshrunk cloth on an old garment, for the patch tears away from the garment, and a worse tear is made.
 Neither is new wine put into old wineskins.
 If it is, the skins burst and the wine is spilled and the skins are destroyed.
 But new wine is put into fresh wineskins, and so both are preserved.”

-“Christian fasting is a way of expressing our longing for Jesus Christ to return.”
+“Christian fasting is a way of expressing our longing for the Bridegroom, Jesus Christ our King, to return.”

 Now there were in the church at Antioch prophets and teachers, Barnabas, Simeon who was called Niger, Lucius of Cyrene, Manaen a lifelong friend of Herod the tetrarch, and Saul.
 While they were worshiping the Lord and fasting, the Holy Spirit said, “Set apart for me Barnabas and Saul for the work to which I have called them.”
 Then after fasting and praying they laid their hands on them and sent them off.

-So the leaders of the church were fasting, it seems, in order to express to God their own need and longing and desire with their bodies for God’s guidance in missionary breakthroughs.
-And God responded with an answer that totally transformed the world, because the mission Barnabas and Saul (or Paul) was one of the most important missionary endeavors in the history of the world, because the advancement of the gospel broke into the western Roman Empire and nothing in the world has ever been the same since that breakthrough.
+So, the leaders of the church were fasting, it seems, in order to express to God their own need and longing and desire with their bodies for God’s guidance in missionary breakthroughs.
+And God responded with an answer that totally transformed the world, because the mission of Barnabas and Saul (or Paul) was one of the most important missionary endeavors in the history of the world.
+The advancement of the gospel broke into the western Roman Empire, and nothing in the world has ever been the same since that breakthrough.

 Food is good.
 Let there be no mistake about this.
-We are not ascetics in that we deny the goodness of God’s creation.
+We are not ascetics, in that we deny the goodness of God’s creation.
 Food is good.
-It is a gift of God and we glorify God with it in two ways, not just one way.
-We feast on it with gratitude for God’s goodness and we forfeit food out of hunger for God himself.
-When we feast we gladly taste the emblem of our heavenly food, the bread of life, Jesus himself.
+It is a gift of God, and we glorify God with it in two ways, not just one way.
+We feast on it with gratitude for God’s goodness, and we forfeit food out of hunger for God himself.